Generic Name: carbidopa

 Dosage of Lodosyn may be adjusted by adding or omitting one-half or one tablet a day.
 Because both therapeutic and adverse responses occur more rapidly with combined therapy than when only levodopa is given, patients should be monitored closely during the dose adjustment period.
 Specifically, involuntary movements will occur more rapidly when Lodosyn and levodopa are given concomitantly than when levodopa is given without Lodosyn.
 The occurrence of involuntary movements may require dosage reduction.
 Blepharospasm may be a useful early sign of excess dosage in some patients.

 Current evidence indicates other standard antiparkinsonian drugs may be continued while carbidopa and levodopa are being administered.
-However, the dosage of such other standard antiparkinsonian drugs may require adjustment.
+However, the dosage of such other standard antiparkinsonian drugs

 Interruption of Therapy

 Sporadic cases of hyperpyrexia and confusion have been associated with dose reductions and

 withdrawal of carbidopa-Levodopa) or carbidopa-levodopa Extended Release.
 Patients should

 be observed carefully if abrupt reduction or discontinuation of carbidopa-levodopa or

 carbidopa-levodopa Extended-Release is required, especially if the patient is receiving